Zenvo Aurora: boss on why new hypercar is good value at £2 million

 A V12?
 Thought electric was the future…

 Not quite, according to Zenvo’s head of design, Christian Brandt.
-He tells us: ‘when we talked to clients and asked them if they would be interested in an electric hypercar, the answer was a very definitive ‘no.’ And so we asked them whether they’d like a V6, V8 or V12, something like 90 per cent of them said V12.’
+At The Quail he told us: ‘when we talked to clients and asked them if they would be interested in an electric hypercar, the answer was a very definitive ‘no.’ And so we asked them whether they’d like a V6, V8 or V12, something like 90 per cent of them said V12.’

 And what a V12 it is.
 The Aurora’s 6.6-litre 12-cylinder engine has been developed by MAHLE Powertrain and includes four turbochargers.
 As for power, Zenvo says it produces 1250bhp on its own and (good news, eco-conscious billionaires) it’s even Euro7-compliant.
 On top of that, the Aurora features a 200bhp e-motor on the rear axle, meaning a total of 1450bhp is available.